camdram/camdram/README.md

     $ ./runtests --tags ~@search

-The arguments above cause the search-related tests to be skipped - if Elasticsearch is installed and configured then this can be omitted.
+The additional parameter above causes the search-related tests to be skipped - if Elasticsearch is installed and configured (see below) then this can be omitted.

 ## 4) Create a fork